 - We‘ve already seen it on sale at third-party retailers

-The iPad 10.2 was a surprise announcement at Apple’s iPhone 11 launch event, and its official release date was scheduled for Monday, September 29.
-It actually started shipping early for some people on Wednesday, September 25, the day after the iPadOS update came out.
+The iPad 10.2 was a surprise announcement at Apple's iPhone 11 launch event, and its official release date was September 29, 2019.
+It actually started shipping early for some people on September 25, the day after the iPadOS update came out.

 Serious work from the iPad 10.2, with a desire to save and edit photos and video, begs for the 128GB version, and maybe investment in the Smart Keyboard Cover $159 (£159, AU$235), the Apple Pencil $99 (£89, AU$145), or maybe the cellular version of this iPad starting at $459 (£479, AU$729).
 Even for the ‘cheap iPad’ things can add up when you go for the extras.